Are you an affordable housing provider in receipt of funding or property from BC Housing?

 BCNPHA, with funding from BC Housing, and in collaboration with Law for Nonprofits, an initiative of the Pacific Legal Education and Outreach Society (PLEO), have created several resources to support the transition to the new Act.

 The transition to the new Act may present challenges for some societies.
 With support from BC Housing a Transition Hub has been established to serve the affordable housing sector.
 Transition Hubs will provide additional support provided by specially trained and supervised volunteer mentors.
 Training and supervision of mentors will be provided by PLEO.

 To access this support go to the Law for Nonprofits website.

-BCNPHA will host four free webinars in total focusing on changes to the Act that impact societies including those funded by BC Housing.
+BCNPHA has hosted free webinars focusing on changes to the Act that impact societies including those funded by BC Housing.
 The first webinar was held on December 8, 2016.
 A recording of this webinar is posted below.
-The remaining three webinars will be offered over the next two years.
-The most recent webinar was held on February 23, 2017.
+The most recent webinar was held on December 7, 2017.

 New Societies Act – Webinar Recording

 Below is a recording of the webinar that took place December 8th, 2016.
 Please note that this recording is provided as legal education and not legal advice and that it has not been edited.
 We’ll add more New Societies Act resources and opportunities to participate in additional webinars, in the New Year.

 BCNPHA will offer sessions at the Regional Education, Networking and Tradeshow (RENT) events and at the annual conference throughout the two-year transition period.

 In collaboration with BC Housing and Law for Nonprofits we have created a special FAQ that answers many of the questions posed by housing providers.
 Access the FAQ here.

 Law for Nonprofits website has additional resources, FAQs, updates, and tools for all BC non-profit societies.